munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="expr">

-You could make a language that treats variable declarations as expressions that both create a binding and produce a value, but I'm not aware of any widely used languages that do that.
+You could make a language that treats variable declarations as expressions that both create a binding and produce a value.
+The only language I know that does that is Tcl.
 Scheme seems like a contender, but note that after a `let` expression is evaluated, the variable it bound is forgotten.
 The `define` syntax is not an expression.

 </aside>